allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ## Bugs :bug::bug::bug::bug:

 Native mobile apps development is very exciting.
-The iOS platform offers such vast possibilities that more often than not apps are limited by a developer’s imagination only.
+The iOS platform offers such vast possibilities that apps are often limited by a developer’s imagination only.

 A mobile device is a fully-fledged computer these days and as such it always does what it has been programmed to.
-If anything fails, this is because a computer did things exactly as it was commanded to.
+If something fails, this is because a computer did things exactly as it was commanded to.
 We – as humans – make errors, which is part of our nature.
 Without mistakes, we would not be able to learn.